 Hitting the Carnivals and Embarrassing The Men

 For most small and even medium-sized towns of the Midwest in the 1930s, carnivals and circuses drew large crowds and became the must-see attraction.
 Frank Gotch, Strangler Lewis, the “Nebraska Tigerman” John Pesek began in AT shows.
-The experts of the troupe were known as “hookers,” and the civilians in the audience who challenged them were the “marks.”
+The troupe’s experts were known as “hookers,” and the civilians in the audience who challenged them were the “marks.”

 The Landes Shows had traversed the Midwest for decades and advertised itself as the “Largest Motorized Carnival in the Middle West.”
 In her drab black bathing suit and black boxing shoes, Millie Bliss waited while Wolfe barked on the bally trying to attract customers.
 “Twenty-five dollars to anyone who can beat the little lady in ten minutes—pin or submission!”
 The challengers had to be within twenty pounds of her weight.
 They had to pin her or force her into submission; if she survived the full ten minutes, no money was exchanged.
 The matches were supposed to be for real, and if there was money to be made, Wolfe didn’t care about weight classes.

 One night out of the blue, Wolfe changed Millie’s last name from Bliss to Burke.
 “He never told me he was going to give me that name.
 Why he chose that name, I don’t know.
 He just told me he didn’t think Bliss was a good name.
 He said there was an old saying, ‘Ignorance is bliss.’
 He was right.”
 The name stuck: Mildred Burke.
 And during her career, she’d be nicknamed Mildred “Muscles” or “Cyclone” Burke.